 The New Mexico Public Education Department has designed a lottery system that requires charter schools to hold an open enrollment procedure.

-Once you have completed the initial Enrollment application, your name will be placed on a list for enrollment.
+Once you have completed the initial enrollment application, your name will be placed on a list for enrollment.
 Each school year, we accept up to 75 students for incoming 6th grade.
-Other grade levels, 7th-11th student s will be accepted based on number of spaces available.
+Other grade levels, 7th-11th grade students will be accepted based on number of spaces available.
 At the first of every month, we will hold a lottery drawing and students on the waitlist will be put into a random lottery draw.
 Every subsequent first day of each month we will hold lottery drawings until we are full.
-The remaining students will be placed on a waiting list and called when a space opens.
+The remaining students will be placed on a waiting list and called when a space becomes available.